 - Human Microbiome Project discovered that people have thousands of different bacterial types.
 Different body sites also have their own unique communities.

-- The diversity of skin and vaginal sites was smaller than that of the mouth and gut.
+- The diversity of skin and genitalia sites was smaller than that of the mouth and gut.
 These areas showed the highest richness.

 - There are many factors that can affect the bacterial makeup of a site on your body.